fixie-ai/ultravox/README.md

     a.
 In this case you need to re-train the adapter.
 You can use `release_config.yaml`, which contains our config for our latest release, and you should be able to simply change the base LLM or encoder by specifying `--text-model <hf-model-id-for-llm>` and/or `--audio-model <hf-model-id-for-encoder>`.

-2. You want to improve the knowledge of the model --> NO NEED TO TRAIN ULTRAVOX!
+2. You want to improve the knowledge of the model

     a.
 We suggest to either use RAG on the fly (no training needed), or fine-tune the LLM backbone instead.
-You might need to re-train Ultravox if you fine-tune the LLM.
+Fine-tuning the LLM backbone does not require re-training Ultravox (i.e., the existing adapter will work).

 3. You want to use your own audio data, for example to add support for a new language.